ml-jku/cs-arm-bn/README.md

 # Train your own adaptable models

 ## Download the data

+To get the data that we used in our experiments, please run the following scripts.

 ``` bash
 preprocess/images/01-download_indices.sh
 preprocess/images/02-download_metadata.sh
 python preprocess/images/03-create_indices.py
 python preprocess/images/04-download_images_aws.py
 ```
+Alternatively to step 4, you could directly download the preprocessed data from our [HuggingFace dataset](https://huggingface.co/datasets/anasanchezf/plate_effects/tree/main).

 ## Run CS-ARM-BN
 ``` bash